neilpa/font/README.md

 A collection of Go packages for parsing and encoding OpenType fonts.

-The main contribution of this repository is the [SFNT](https://godoc.org/github.com/ConradIrwin/font/sfnt) library which provides support for parsing OpenType, TrueType, WOFF, and WOFF2 fonts.
+The main contribution of this repository is the [SFNT](https://godoc.org/github.com/ConradIrwin/font/sfnt) library which provides support for parsing EOT, OpenType, TrueType, WOFF, and WOFF2 fonts.

 Also included is a utility called `font` that can do various useful things with fonts: